yzhanginwa/from-euclid-water-energe-usage/README.md

 COMMANDS:
-  install           Removes the remote git build             Build all the containers start_genesis     Start containers from the genesis snapshot (erasing history) start_rollback    Start containers from the last snapshot (maintaining history) stop              Stop all the containers destroy           Destroy all the containers status            Check the status of the containers remote_deploy     Remotely deploy to cloud instances using Ansible remote_start      Remotely start the metagraph on cloud instances using Ansible
+  install           Removes the remote git build             Build all the containers start-genesis     Start containers from the genesis snapshot (erasing history) start-rollback    Start containers from the last snapshot (maintaining history) stop              Stop all the containers destroy           Destroy all the containers status            Check the status of the containers remote-deploy     Remotely deploy to cloud instances using Ansible remote-start      Remotely start the metagraph on cloud instances using Ansible
 ```
 TIP: You can use the same `-h` in each command listed above to see the accepted parameters